lukearend/osrs-hiscores/README.md

 Scraping
 --------

+Prerequisites: NordVPN subscription (simple, but paid) or access to another VPN service running the OpenVPN protocol (advanced).

 Data scraping makes use of OpenVPN to avoid request throttling via IP proxying.
+OpenVPN is an open-source protocol that allows VPN clients to communicate with VPN servers via a standardized interface.

 The OpenVPN command line client should be installed and OpenVPN server files (.opvn) to use for scraping should be placed in the directory `ref/vpn`.
 Authentication credentials should be placed in the file `~/.config` where the first line is the OpenVPN username and second line is the password.
 Throughout the scraping process, the script will periodically choose a new server file and reconnect at that IP.

+This repository ships with a list of IP addresses for NordVPN servers.
+If you have a NordVPN account, the `~/.config` file should contain your service credentials.
+The scraping script will then use your service credentials to connect to the NordVPN servers listed in `bin/vpn/server-ips`.
+If you do not have a NordVPN account, you will have to supply OpenVPN with credentials for another VPN service that is compatible with OpenVPN.
+This could be a VPN server you own privately or another VPN service that uses the OpenVPN protocol.
+Place your service credentials in the file `~/.config` as described above and populate the file `bin/vpn/server-ips` with a list of server IPs you would like to connect to.
+The scraping script will then proxy through those IPs.

+Scraping can be performed without using a VPN by running the scraping script with the option `--novpn`.
+This is not recommended as your IP address will be directly exposed to Jagex's servers.
+It is likely that your IP address will be blocked due to the volume of requests after a few minutes of scraping activity.

 Dependencies
 ------------